min-ye/markdown/English_a.md

 6. Select the correct answer
    01. Dongdong is one of the Chinese ___B___ in our school.
-  		 A. boys 			B. boys			C. boies
+  		 A. boy  			B. boys			C. boies
   	02. - Whose car is it?
  		 - It's ___C___ .
  		 A. Tom and Marry		B. Tom's and Mary's 	C. Tom and Mary's